stevencombs/retrocombs.github.io/entertainment.md

 ---
 layout: pages
-title: LEGO MOCs
+title: Entertainment
 ---

-I'm a self professed AFOL.
-Below are my MOCs.
-If you understand those last two sentences, welcome!
+This page is a collection of posts about books, movies and television.

 <ul id="blog-posts" class="posts">
-{% for post in site.categories.lego %}
+{% for post in site.categories.entertainment %}
     <li><span>{{ post.date | date_to_string }} &raquo;</span><a href="{{ post.url }}">{{ post.title }}</a></li>
 {% endfor %}
 </ul>